• Skip to primary navigation

 Step 5: Put the dough on wax paper.
 You may want to dust it with a tiny bit of gluten free flour.
 It depends on which gluten free flour blend you use.
 Press to 1 ½ inch thickness.
 Use a biscuit cutter to cut out biscuit shapes from the dough.
 You can use a large ice cream scoop or cookie scoop to make drop-style biscuits.

 Step 6: (*Note, this photo is from a test batch I made in the air fryer.
-You will put your biscuits onto a parchment paper-lined cookie sheet.)
+You will put your biscuits onto a parchment paper-lined cookie sheet to bake in the oven.)
 Brush the top of each biscuit with milk.
 This will help your biscuits get that nice golden color on top.

 Step 7: Bake at 425º F for 15 minutes.